Legacy Woodworking no longer manufactures or supports the Ornamental Mills

-Now take that same machine and plane a 10″ wide board flat and then add shapes (custom mouldings or patterns, dentil moulding, or parallel flutes) and then machine mortise, tenons, finger joints, or any number of other details.
+Now take that same machine and plane a 10″ wide board flat and then add shapes (custom moldings or patterns, dentil molding, or parallel flutes) and then machine mortise, tenons, finger joints, or any number of other details.
 Now take that same machine and turn round table tops or arches.

 Legacy Woodworking has incorporated each of these features into the new line of CNC-enabled milling machines.
 Explore the features of the old Ornamental Mills to see where the inspiration for our new CNC machines came from.

 3-Axis Milling Capabilities

 The cutter can travel in three directions; X-Axis (along the length of the mill), Y-Axis (across the mill), and Z-Axis (up and down) allowing you to mill on either flat stock or between centers.
 Both the X-Axis and Y-Axis can either slide freely between stops or be driven by the 4 tip lead screws.
 The Z-Axis can either be accomplished by using a plunge router or the optional Z-Axis Drive.